csbailey5t/barth/proposal/proposal.md

+Karl Barth's *Church Dogmatics* is widely considered to be one of the most influential works of Christian theology since the Reformation, and within them Barth's doctrine of election is considered a decisive contribution to modern theology.
+Over the past two decades, theologians have engaged in a rich questioning of the significance of Barth's doctrine of election for his own theology.
+His elaboration of the doctrine occurs in paragraphs 32 through 36 (of a total of 73), with paragraph 33 being the primary location for Barth's innovative reworking of the doctrine of election.
+Some scholars, such as Bruce McCormack and Paul Jones, contest that election is a turning point in Barth's theology, decisively shaping the remainder of the Dogmatics to the point that some formulations after election are incompatible with formulations made prior to the doctrine of election.
+Others, such as George Hunsinger and Paul Molnar, argue that while the doctrine of election is the heart of the Dogmatics, it is a part of a consistent and coherent whole; it doesn't constitute a break in Barth's work.

+This paper engages the question of the significance of the doctrine of election, as elaborated in paragraphs 32 through 36, to the whole of the *Church Dogmatics* through algorithmic approaches.
+It suggests that if a portion of a corpora strongly determines the rest of the corpora after its appearance, there will be textual traces, such as changes in word frequencies and common semantic groupings.

+...At the same time, this paper asks whether some styles of writing, such as that of Barth, which notoriously circles around and repetitively approaches topics from different angles, prove resistant to current algorithmic approaches in textual analysis.

 "None the less, Barth is the most important Protestant theologian since Schleiermacher, and the extraordinary descriptive depth of his depiction of the Christian faith puts him in the company of a handful of thinkers in the classical Christian tradition."
 Webster, Barth, 1.

 "the significance of Barth's work in his chosen sphere is comparable to that of, say, Wittgenstein, Heidegger, Freud, Weber or Saussure in theirs, in that he decisively reorganized an entire discipline."
 Webster, Barth, 1.